Your Genesys Blog Subscription has been confirmed!

 Armed with these insights, the CX team prioritizes and launches an initiative to address these issues.
 They anticipate this will reduce overall churn rate by 2% in the first 12 months after implementing a solution.

-A retail bank uses customer journey analytics to understand customer behaviors that are predictive of soft churn and identify at-risk customers to support their retention efforts.
+A retail bank uses customer journey analytics to understand customer behaviors that are predictive of soft churn and identify at-risk customers to support their customer retention efforts.

 In the bank’s case, soft churn refers to customers whose activity decreases over time and suddenly, they stop adding money to their accounts.
 First, the team creates a rolling 12-month baseline of customer behavior that might indicate soft churn, including mobile app sessions, direct deposits, bill pay activity and branch visits.